Last Updated on April 16, 2023 by Andrew Pirie

 Joel Hera another rookie from UST won the second heat in 57.07 and was the only athlete to progress to the final from that heat.
 The surprise came in the third heat when another rookie Roque Lesondra of UST sent a message to the rest of the finalists with a 55.62 clocking.

-400 Hurdles splendid race in Womens, Palermo is Iron Maiden (rev 1)
+400 Hurdles splendid race for Womens, Palermo is Iron Maiden (rev 1)

-The 400 Hurdles heats proved just as interesting as the 400 plain the other day.
-PNG Champion Marilyn Avila, 18 (FEU) won the first heat in 1.03.45, breaking her personal best set at last UAAP of 1.03.80.
-Behind her was team mate Jayed Penarubia, 18 who had beaten Avila in the Weekly Relay Junior Finals last month.
-The third was Oraissa Tabangay of UE who had a significant improvement on her personal best by over 2 seconds.
+The 400 Hurdles heats proved just as interesting as the 400 Plain the other day.
+PNG Champion Marilyn Avila, 18 (FEU) won the first heat in 1.03.45, breaking her personal best set at the last UAAP of 1.03.80.
+Behind her was teammate Jayed Penarubia, 18 who had beaten Avila in the Weekly Relay Junior Finals last month.
+The third was Oraissa Tabangay of UE who had a significant improvement in her personal best by over 2 seconds.

 Just over an hour, later the girls lined up again.

 Jenny Rosales as she did in the 400 Hurdles took the lead and staggers over the field before the 200-meter mark and kept on going.